-I had a lot of questions about food when planning our self-guided trek on the 100-mile Tour of Mont Blanc.
-It was a relief to not have to plan our usual backpacking menu since I had just done five backpacking trips in one summer but I wondered what we would find.
+I had a lot of questions about food choices on the Tour of Mont Blanc for our self-guided hike.
+It was a relief to not have to plan our usual backpacking menu since I had just done five backpacking trips in one summer but I didn’t know what food choices on the Tour of Mont Blanc we would have.
 I anticipated much cheese and sausage but wasn’t sure what else there would be.
 I didn’t know what the supermarkets would be stocked with and if all the little towns would even have a market.
 Once we decided to stay in inns and refugios I was curious about the meals we would be served.
 After all, if we were going to hike for ten days we needed nourishment.
 Our lodging reservations at both the inns and refugios were mostly “Half Board,” which meant that they included breakfast and dinner but not lunch.
 In the larger towns of Chamonix and Courmayeur we stayed at bed-and-breakfast style hotels where we received breakfast only.

 People on restricted diets will need to plan ahead more than omnivores.
 We observed that vegetarians were accommodated fairly easily, though pescatarians who eat fish do better.
 Vegans, those who follow a gluten-free diet or those who have other food restrictions should check with the places they plan to stay or bring a supply of food from home, just in case.
 I saw gluten-free items for sale in markets and some bakeries in larger towns but in the refuges they did not serve gluten-free items for the most part.